wp-plugins/content-aware-sidebars/readme.txt

 > **New in version 2**
 >
-> Condition groups let you display a sidebar with both associated and distinct content.
+> Condition groups let you display a sidebar together with both associated and distinct content.
 >
 > Improved GUI makes it even easier to select content and edit sidebars.
 >